jmcvaughn/ansible-dotfiles/README.md

 to limit the executed roles by appending `-t TAG`, where `TAG` refers to a role or a comma-delimited list of roles to run.

+## Node naming in Ansible inventory
+The string 'work', contained anywhere within a node name in Ansible's inventory, is considered a special keyword to apply certain configurations for my work machines (typically proxies, e.g. in the `qutebrowser` and `zshrc` roles).

 ## Screenshot
 ![screenshot\_desktop](screenshot_desktop.png?raw=true)